 The Joint Approvals Unit for Periodic Training (JAUPT) was established in February 2007 to manage, on behalf of the Competent Authorities in the UK, the approval and quality assurance of centres and courses delivering Periodic Training in line with the requirements set out in the European Union (EU) Directive on Initial and Periodic Training.

-Only training that is approved by the “Competent Authority” is accepted as Periodic Training.In the UK, there are two competent authorities:in Great Britain the Competent Authority is the Secretary of State for Transport and in Northern Ireland the Department of the Environment is the Competent Authority - the Driving Standards Agency (DSA) acts on behalf of the Competent Authority for Great Britain and the Driver and Vehicle Agency (DVA) acts on behalf of the Competent Authority for Northern Ireland.JAUPT operates under a Service Level Agreement with DSA and DVA.
+Only training that is approved by the “Competent Authority” is accepted as Periodic Training.In the UK, there are two competent authorities:in Great Britain the Competent Authority is the Secretary of State for Transport and in Northern Ireland the Department of the Environment is the Competent Authority - the Driver and Vehicle Standards Agency (DVSA) acts on behalf of the Competent Authority for Great Britain and the Driver and Vehicle Agency (DVA) acts on behalf of the Competent Authority for Northern Ireland.JAUPT operates under a Service Level Agreement with DVSA and DVA.

 JAUPT’s remit covers training towards the Periodic Training element of the Directive; JAUPT has specific responsibilities to: